 What Is STEAM Education?

 STEAM is a curriculum based on the idea of educating students in science, technology, engineering, art and mathematics.
-Interdisciplinary fields – astrophysics, biochemistry, computer science, robotics, nanotechnology and neurobiology – are based on STEAM knowledge.
+Interdisciplinary fields – astrophysics, biochemistry, computer science, robotics, nanotechnology and neurobiology – are factors of STEAM education.

-Solving real-life problems with technology is both interesting and fun for students.
+Solving real-life problems with technology is both interesting and exciting for students.

 STEAM education helps them develop 21st-century skills: